-breakfast is the most important one, which should be eaten like a king, including wholesome and nutritious ingredients in the platter.
+Of all the meals, breakfast is the most important one, which should be eaten like a king, including wholesome and nutritious ingredients in the platter.
 However, most often, it ends up becoming a meal on the go and we tend to grab one of the easiest options, which is a banana, as it requires no washing.
 Banana of course comes with a bevy of health benefits.
 The contents of the fruit are known for promoting a healthy heart and reducing fatigue in the body, besides maintaining blood pressure, reducing depression, constipation, heartburn and ulcers and provide a cooling effect to the body.
 It is also high in iron content that helps in stimulating the production of hemoglobin and helps in curing anemia.
-While it makes an excellent source for maintaining a healthy body, whether it makes a healthy breakfast option on an empty stomach is still debatable.
+While it makes an excellent source for maintaining a healthy body, whether eating banana empty stomach is still debatable.

 "Bananas are an excellent source of potassium, fiber and magnesium, hence fulfilling the need of various nutrients in your body.
 It boosts your energy and reduces hunger pangs.
 One must consume bananas every day," shares Dr. Shilpa Arora, Nutritionist, Macrobiotic Health Coach (UK).
 The 25 percent of sugar in banana gives you the much needed sugar rush and a burst of energy to carry out various activities of the day.
 Other nutrients that bananas contain include iron, tryptophan, vitamin B6 and vitamin B.